Were you looking for the CRP test, used to evaluate general inflammation?

 Is any test preparation needed to ensure the quality of the sample?

-No test preparation is needed; however, you may be instructed to fast for 9-12 hours before the blood sample is taken if a lipid profile (including triglycerides) is to be done at the same time.
-In addition, you should be healthy at the time of the sample collection, without any recent illnesses, infections, inflammation, or other tissue injuries.
+No test preparation is needed; however, fasting for 9-12 hours before the blood sample is taken may be required if a lipid profile (including triglycerides) is to be done at the same time.
+In addition, the person being tested should be healthy at the time of the sample collection, without any recent illnesses, infections, inflammation, or injuries.

 Ask a Laboratory Scientist